 Group Description Core with Logical Channels ( CoreG_LC ) The CoreG_LC contains the requirements concerning the runtime environment of the Java Card System implementing logical channels.
 This includes the firewall policy and the requirements related to the Java Card API.
 Logical channels are a Java Card specification version 2.2 feature.
-This group is the union of requirements from the Core ( CoreG ) and the Logical channels ( LCG ) groups defined in [PP/0305] (cf. Java Card System Protection Profile Collection [PP-JCS-1.0]).
-Remote Method Invocation (RMI) The RMIG contains the security requirements for the remote method invocation feature, which provides a new protocol of communication between the terminal and the applets.
-This feature was introduced in Java Card specification version 2.2 and became optional in Java Card specification version 3 Classic Edition.
-This group of SFRs applies only if the TOE provides JCRMI functionality.
+This group is the union of requirements from the Core ( CoreG ) and the Logical channels ( LCG ) groups defined in [PP/0305] (cf. Java Card System Protection Profile Collection [PP JCS]).
+Installation ( InstG ) The InstG contains the security requirements concerning the installation of post-issuance applications.
+It does not address card management issues in the broad sense, but only those security aspects of the installation procedure that are related to applet execution.
+Applet deletion ( ADELG ) The ADELG contains the security requirements for erasing installed applets from the card, a feature introduced in Java Card specification version 2.2.
 Object deletion ( ODELG ) The ODELG contains the security requirements for the object deletion capability.
 This provides a safe memory recovering mechanism.
 This is a Java Card specification version 2.2 feature.